UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/2-FeatureUpgrades/C5-TrainingOutreach.md

+# Version Upgrade Process: Section C Part 5: Training and Outreach for New ASpace Features

-# [incomplete draft outline; what steps are present are not necessarily in order]
+**[incomplete draft outline; what steps are present are not necessarily in order]**

 ## Timing